-A group of some 40 to 50 lawyers has been meeting regularly to analyze what is widely regarded as a broken system where many indigent immigrants lack the information and advice they need about asylum applications and other immigration procedures.
+A movement in the New York legal community to increase pro bono representation of indigent immigrants and weed out incompetent or unscrupulous lawyers who prey on them is gathering momentum.
+A group of some 40 to 50 lawyers has been meeting regularly to analyze what is widely regarded as a broken system, where many indigent immigrants lack the information and advice they need about asylum applications and other immigration procedures.